-Even with this added co-pay, however, the cost of remdesivir is far less than the cost of hospital inpatient care, given that intense cases of COVID-19 can leave an individual bedridden and receiving care for eight to twelve days, according to the Centers for Disease Control and Prevention.
+Even with this added co-pay, however, the cost of remdesivir is far less than the cost of hospital inpatient care, given that intense cases of COVID-19 can leave an individual bedridden and receiving care for 10 to 13 days, according to the Centers for Disease Control and Prevention.

 As such, uninsured individuals should double-check their care provider is a participant in the (lengthily titled) COVID-19 Claims Reimbursement to Health Care Providers and Facilities for Testing and Treatment of the Uninsured Program prior to seeking out treatment or testing.

 How Much Will a Coronavirus Vaccine Cost?

 Keep in mind that the earliest we’re likely to see a coronavirus vaccine is early next year, according to Anthony Fauci, the director of the National Institute for Allergy and Infectious Diseases, so speculation over the cost of said vaccine may still be premature.

 However, we can estimate that the price of a vaccine will likely be subject to the same market-based competition we’ve seen in the past.

 “In the long run, COVID-19 vaccines would likely begin to lower in price if they’re continuously needed,” says Chan.
 “This is especially true if multiple competitive pharmaceutical companies are successful in developing a COVID-19 vaccine.”